-The helicorder plot is a web-based application native to your Raspberry Shake that displays 12 hours of data at a time.
+The helicorder plot is a web-based application native to your Raspberry Shake that displays 12 hours of data at a time like this:

 After boot up, give the helicorder plotting program ~15 minutes to plot the first trace.
 The helicorder plotting program is configured to update every 2 minutes.
 GIF images are saved to: